 - Herpes I and II, Hepatitis A, B, & C Screening, and HPV treatment * (Additional charges may apply)

-The base price for an STD office visit is $30*.
-This fee covers screening and treatment of certain conditions only, additional fees may apply, depending on the condition and specific labs and/tests that are required.
+The base price for an STD office visit for eligible and uninsured residents of Collin County is $30*, which is non-refundable.
+This price includes meeting with a clinician for a consultation, and may also involve screening, diagnosis, referral, and counseling.
+Only certain conditions are treated at our clinic and additional fees may apply, depending on the condition and specific labs and/tests that are required.

 HPV, Hepatitis A & B vaccinations are also available for an additional fee through our Immunizations Clinic.
 For specific pricing and/or information, you may contact the STD/HIV clinic at 972-548-4748 or 972-548-5526.
 The Immunizations Clinic may be reached at 972-547-4744.

 Our clinical staff members are professionals trained in the diagnosis, treatment, counseling, and follow-up of STD cases.
 Based upon the Department of State Health Services (DSHS) guidelines, we provide counseling and treatment for eligible and uninsured residents of Collin County who are patients that have been diagnosed with Syphilis, Gonorrhea, Chlamydia, Bacterial Vaginosis, or Trichomoniasis.
 It is important for patients to work closely with clinic staff to ensure that they understand their condition and are treated appropriately and not get re-infected or exposed to another STD.
 Clients who test positive for HIV can receive treatment from their private physician or be referred by our clinic to the Dallas County HIV Early Intervention Clinic located at the Dallas County Health and Human Services, or to AIDS Services of North Texas in Plano.